Questionnaire on a Comprehensive Economic Partnership Agreement between Canada and India

-The Department of Foreign Affairs and International Trade is committed to respecting the privacy rights of individuals who visit its Web sites and who participate in on-line consultations.
+The Department of Foreign Affairs, Trade and Development is committed to respecting the privacy rights of individuals who visit its Web sites and who participate in on-line consultations.
 Provision of the information requested for this consultation such as name, position/title, organization, telephone number, email address as well as personal views and opinions is provided on a voluntary basis.
-The personal information is being collected under the authority of the Department of Foreign Affairs and International Trade Act and for the sole purpose of assisting Canada in its negotiations toward a Comprehensive Economic Partnership Agreement (CEPA) with India.
+The personal information is being collected under the authority of the Department of Foreign Affairs, Trade and Development Act and for the sole purpose of assisting Canada in its negotiations toward a Comprehensive Economic Partnership Agreement (CEPA) with India.
 The personal information will not be linked with other databases nor will it be used for any secondary purpose (e.g., follow-up research/survey).
 The personal information will be retained for seven (7) years and will then be destroyed.
 Individuals to whom the personal information pertains have a right to the protection of and access to their personal information under the Privacy Act.
 The personal information collected is also described under the class of personal information for Canada-India Comprehensive Economic Partnership Agreement Consultations, which is detailed at www.infosource.gc.ca.
 Third party commercial information is subject to the provisions of the Access to Information Act.

 This questionnaire seeks your input on trade in goods, trade in services, temporary entry and investment with regard to Canadian business activities in India.